ionic-team/capacitor/site/docs-md/guides/cicd.md

 # CI/CD with Ionic Appflow

-**Web Framework**: Ionic 4 + Angular
+**Web Framework**: Any
 **Platforms**: iOS, Android

 [Ionic Appflow](https://ionicframework.com/appflow) is a Mobile DevOps solution for developers and teams building apps with Ionic.
 It helps increase agility and app quality while speeding up time-to-market by automating key phases of the development lifecycle.
 By generating and streamlining the native app build process, shipping real-time updates, and organizing approval workflows, your team is free to focus on the good stuff (innovation).

-Appflow’s Capacitor support combines a modernized native app runtime with compelling DevOps features, resulting in a powerful solution for teams looking to build powerful Ionic mobile apps.
+Appflow’s Capacitor support combines a modernized native app runtime with compelling DevOps features, resulting in a compelling solution for teams looking to build powerful Ionic mobile apps.

+## Required Dependencies

+Building and deploying iOS and Android apps require additional dependencies, including an iOS and Android device.
+Please [follow the instructions here](../getting-started/dependencies) before continuing.

+Configuring Ionic Appflow requires the Ionic CLI (`npm install -g ionic`) as well as a [free Ionic account](https://ionicframework.com/getting-started#account).

 ## Setting Up Capacitor